 Indecent Exposure.
-One commits this crime by stripping nude or exposing genitals in public, or any place where others are present to be offended.
+Under Penal Code 314, one commits this crime by stripping nude or exposing genitals in public, or any place where others are present to be offended.
 But it's only a crime if done for the purpose of arousing the exhibitioner, or arousing an audience, or insulting or offending others.
 Prosecutors often tack on this charge to a lewd conduct case.
 Not only does it add to the total penalty, it requires sex registration for life.

 What To Do…and Not To Do

 Remember that even if your conduct does not meet these statutory definitions, police will often embellish their stories to build cases in court.
 But you can take common-sense measures to avoid these pitfalls.
 First, pay attention to your locale.
 Generally, the more conservative the community, the more likely the police will take to gay-baiting operations.
 You're in greater danger, for example, in Glendale or Newport than in WeHo or NoHo.
 Second, avoid cruising or getting physical in the two places that enforcement operations most frequently target: bathrooms and parks.
 Third, use discretion in responding to cruisy strangers, especially in places like shopping mall bathrooms or Griffith Park.
 You might get very luck if that hottie's genuine.
 Or be very sorry if…